A boats anchor agains a futuristic background with rectangle patterns

 ::tether pseudo-element?
 Or alternative idea

 There has been talk about a ::tether pseudo-element in the CSSWG, and other ideas were given as well.
-I’m not part of the CSSWG, but I’m really rooting for a solution for the arrows in combination with position-try-options.
+I’m not part of the CSSWG, but I’m really rooting for a solution for the arrows in combination with position-try-fallbacks.
 It’s probably something clients will ask to have as well…

 DevTools!